Characterizing Internal Evasion Attacks in Federated Learning: EXTENDED EVALUATION

 \subsection{Overhead of pFedDef Training Parameters}

 To observe the impact of pFedDef parameters on robustness and overhead, different values of parameters $G$ (desired adversarial data proportion), $Q$ (adversarial data set update frequency) and $K$ (number of PGD steps) are analyzed.
 Increasing each of these parameters increases overhead with respect to the adversarial training data generation.
 We only show results on the CIFAR-10 data set to conserve space.
-We note that targeted attacks are created with the intent of altering the classification of a data point to a specific label.
-Untargeted attacks are created following the method introduced in Section \ref{sec:adv_training}, and is used for analysis in the main body of the text (Adv.
-Acc.).
+We note that targeted attacks presented in this analysis are created with the intent of altering the classification of a data point to a specific label.
+Untargeted internal evasion attacks are created following the method introduced in Section \ref{sec:transferability}.

 Increasing both adversarial data proportion $G$ in Figure \ref{fig:G} and number of PGD steps $K$ in Figure \ref{fig:K} has similar effects on pFedDef's test accuracy and robustness.
 As both values are increased, test accuracy gradually decreases, while robustness against untargeted and targeted attacks increases.
 However, both the changes in test accuracy and robustness become minimal as $G$ exceeds 0.3 and $K$ exceeds 5.
 Thus, we can achieve high robustness with lower values of $G$ and $K$ that reduce algorithm overhead.
 Furthermore, robustness can be achieved when system resources $R_c$ are constrained for many clients due to resource propagation, as seen in Figure \ref{fig:cifar_prop}.